 “So, what exactly does this all mean for my heirs?”

 Since a reverse mortgage works by borrowing money against the value of your home, while accruing loan interest and mortgage insurance premiums, the total loan balance increases over time.
 If you plan to leave your house to your heirs as an inheritance, they will be responsible for repaying the loan balance – again, this is most often done by simply selling the home and using the proceeds.
 If your heirs do not wish to sell the home, they could pay off the loan using other sources of funds.
 And since the home may appreciate in value – it’s possible that there may be money left over from the sale of the house that would go to your heirs upon loan repayment.
 Learn more on what a reverse mortgage means to your heirs, here.

 So, there you have it – the facts on reverse mortgages.
 By tapping into your home equity, you’ll be able to access an additional source of cash flow for what matters most to you, all while staying in your home and maintaining full ownership.
 Sound like a win-win?
 For more information on reverse mortgages, check out our blogs on occupancy requirements and property requirements.

 At Longbridge Financial, we know that a reverse mortgage is a big financial decision.
 That’s why we’re committed to recommending the reverse mortgage program only after we make certain the program is right for you and meets your needs.
 We’ll get to know you, your goals, your home, and your finances as we discuss your options.
-And you can rest assured that if we ever feel like a reverse mortgage loan is NOT the best option for you, we will tell you so.
-Not all lenders make that pledge.
+We will help you determine what reverse mortgage solution is right for you.
+Not all lenders make this commitment.

 1As with any mortgage, the borrower must keep current with property taxes, insurance, and maintenance.